-Credits.
-Name or nickname of the author.
-If this field is left blank it is understood that the author is IAS Tracker project collaborators or managers.
+Attribution.
+Name or nickname of the author and the license of the image.
+If this field is left blank it is understood that the author is IAS Tracker project collaborators or managers and the license is the general license for IASTracker datasheets